Mom’s Question:

 The feeding situation

 Sometimes the feeding situation can be stressful for the baby.
-If you are very stressed due to the poor feeding, your baby can feel it and lose even more of her appetite.
+If you are very stressed due to poor feeding, your baby can feel it and lose even more of her appetite.

 In the same way, if the feeding has turned into a power struggle between the two of you, this can certainly affect your baby’s willingness to eat.

-In such a case, changing the feeding position, environment or even the person feeding her can help.
+In such a case, changing the feeding position, environment, or even the person feeding her can help.

 Healthy children do not starve themselves.